-While putting the final touches on ACT X – The Second Coming, fond memories of Madonna’s Confessions On A Dance Floor era popped into my head completely out of the blue.
+While working on ACT X – 12 Years 345 Days, fond memories of Madonna’s Confessions On A Dance Floor era popped into my head completely out of the blue.
 That album was released on November 9, 2005.
-I was living in Portland, Oregon, and it was a year after I began writing Chapter 1 – For Inspiration.
-(Previously titled Madonna and Chris.)
+I was living in Portland, Oregon, and it was a year after I began writing The First Transfiguration – For Inspiration – Madonna and Chris.

-It had never dawned on me before but Madonna must have begun working on that album around the same time that I presented the first rough draft of Chapter 1 – For Inspiration to one of her fansites in the UK back in 2004.
+It had never dawned on me before but Madonna must have begun working on that album around the same time that I presented the first rough draft of Madonna and Chris to one of her fansites in the UK back in 2004.
 Considering the fact that the first chapter began in the early 1980s and talked about how her music and the dance floor had basically saved my life back in those days, I could have very easily titled my story, Confessions On A Dance Floor.

 The Confessions Tour kicked off in Inglewood, California on May 21, 2006, and I saw the show on June 5 and 6, 2006, in Fresno, California.